carranza-pinedo/carranza-pinedo.github.io/README.md

 ## News

-+ I am presenting my work on the fitness effects of affective dominance at the [2nd Munster Evolution Meeting](https://www.uni-muenster.de/Evolution/MEM/main.shtml) and the [Inaugural Meeting of the Philosophy of Animal Minds and Behavior Association (poster session)](https://www.the-pamba.com/events-1/inaugural-meeting-of-pamba).
++ I am presenting my work on the fitness effects of affective dominance at the [2nd Munster Evolution Meeting](https://www.uni-muenster.de/Evolution/MEM/main.shtml) and the [Inaugural Meeting of the PAMBA (poster session)](https://www.the-pamba.com/events-1/inaugural-meeting-of-pamba).